 According to the Center for International Environmental Law, 99% of plastic is made from chemicals derived from fossil fuels.
 The more fossil fuel energy thrives, the larger the plastic industry grows and the more polluted our environment becomes.
 As long as there is a demand for plastics, the manufacturers will keep churning them out in their millions.

 The use of water filters reduces the dependence on plastics and this helps to cut down on the demand for bottled water.
-Cutting down the demand for bottled water will eventually lead to fewer plastics being produced which will ultimately lead to less greenhouse gas emissions.
+Cutting down the demand for bottled water will eventually lead to fewer plastics being produced which will ultimately lead to fewer greenhouse gas emissions.

 When most people ask whether water filters are eco-friendly or not, they are usually wondering if the used water cartridges can be recycled.
 But as we have established, there are many more factors that show just how eco-friendly water filters are.
 Yes, the cartridges can be recycled but you should also think of the other huge benefits like the amount of plastic waste that is saved by water filters, the contribution to energy efficiency, the saving on fossil fuels, etc. If you look at it from all these angles, you will come to the general conclusion that yes, water filters are in fact eco-friendly.